funkia/turbine/README.md

 ## Examples

-A series of examples that demonstrate how to use Funnel.
+Here is a series of examples that demonstrate how to use Funnel.
 Approximately listed in order of increasing complexity.

 * [Simple](/examples/simple) — Very simple example of an
   email validator.